AlCh440/project-2-quests---missions/docs/README.md

 Those are more of little histories of their own (of course you can be original and twist them or chain them or whatever you think) that can be or not completed to reach the final point in the history.
 Take care not to give too many rewards or the BBEG (big bad evil guy, more known as final boss) will be easy.
 As reward, depending of the type of player you are tarjeting you can give different rewards, like unique skins or customization items, new zones to explore, new characters to befriend or lore (explorers are persons too, we all don't prefer skins to knowledge).

 REMEMBER: It does not matter what kind of quest is, the design of the quest is the same.

-But the most important thing I learnt through my process of research is: DO NOT CREATE A GOBLIN/ORC KILLING QUEST!
+On top of all of that, here comes the most important thing I learnt through my process of research is: DO NOT CREATE A GOBLIN/ORC KILLING QUEST!

 ## Good/bad things in quests